 Probate - General Information and Usage

 The Public Case Access System provides the ability to view case information and public documents on Probate cases.
-You can view all documents on Trust and Estate cases initiated after February 5, 2007 as well as most Probate Notes for hearings after February 5, 2007.
+You can view all documents on Trust and Estate cases initiated after February 5, 2007 as well as most Probate Notes and Minute Orders for hearings after February 5, 2007.
 You will also be able to see that documents were filed, but not view the documents, for all Guardianship and Conservatorship cases filed after February 5, 2007 as well as many older Trust, Estate, Guardianship, and Conservatorship cases.
-Please note: documents accessible only to the parties of a case and any confidential or sealed documents are not available through this system.

-Hover over the menu above or click the links to the right to search by name, case number, or filing date.
-Name searches and document downloads will requirement payment of public access fees to reimburse the Court for the costs of providing public access to its electronic records1.
-You may come to the court and access the case information online through one of the court’s kiosks free of charge (requests for printed copies will be charged at the rate published in the Court’s Fee Schedule).
+You may come to the court and access the case information online through one of the court’s kiosks free of charge (requests for printed copies will be charged at the rate published in the Court’s Fee Schedule)

 Please be advised that it may take up to 72 hours after a document is processed for it to appear here.
 If the document was processed more than 72 hours ago and you still cannot find the case or documents for which you are searching, please contact the Probate Unit at (916) 875-3400.